ventus-ag/docs/_docs/tutorials/object-storage.md

 ![](../../assets/img/object-storage/1.png)

 To start work with Ventus Cloud Object Storage you need to get access to your Ventus account, what need to use your credential information too.
-To get this access on the main Navigation Panel go to  `Accounts`, choose `Add new account` and on the following page fill in fields as shown below:
+To get this access on the main Navigation Panel go to  `Accounts`, choose `Add new account` and on the following page fill in fields as shown below and press **Add new account**.

 ![](../../assets/img/object-storage/2.png)